Spotlights

 - They often learn on the job as interns or in other positions within the same organization

-- Note Public Affairs educational requirements are similar to public relations in some ways, however, PA deals more with “government relations, media communications, issue management, corporate and social responsibility, information dissemination and strategic communications advice”
+- Note: Public Affairs educational requirements are similar to public relations in some ways, however, PA deals more with “government relations, media communications, issue management, corporate and social responsibility, information dissemination and strategic communications advice”

 - Common courses include public policy, environmental and energy policies, economic development, political decision processes, human resources, legal topics, leadership, ethics, research and innovation, and health policies